 Some people were saying to put the spool around your wrist to keep it out of the way.
 So I’m going to go ahead and take their word for it and try that outYou feed the filament in the back here by the power cord and just press the feeding button.
 So you can hear it’s pretty quiet.Doesn’t make that clicking beatboxing noise of the Scribbler.
 And you can see yellow filament that I tested out earlier, and we’re going to let that run through until it turns blueLet’s start by doing some water here at the bottom.
 So as you can see by going to the front and the back kind of holds the filament in place even if it’s not sticking to the phoneSo that I’ll do!
 Alright, so we have the bottom of my phone protected.

 Well. . . “protected”I don’t know how protective this filament is but it looks cool.

-Now I’m gonna reverse out this blue filament so that we can switch out colors.
+Now I’m gonna reverse out this blue filament so that we can switch out colors, as fast as a paintball gun switches between colors.
 Stop…Ok…There we go!

 Just gonna clip the end, so it stays nice and neat.
 And now let’s try out this white filament.
 I like the wrist technique.

 So it does take a while to switch out the colors mean, the filament has to feed all the way through this pen..You know?

 Yeah, this filament stays soft for a long time it’s. . .
 Pretty pliable so you can print something and then shape it with your fingers and mold it around a little bit interesting so now let’s do this top half.